-ASP is caused by domoic acid, which is produced by diatoms of the genus Pseudo-nitzschia.
+ASP is caused by domoic acid, which is produced by certain diatoms of the genus Pseudo-nitzschia.
+Pseudo-nitzschia australis and Pseudo-nitzschia multiseries are common toxin producers on the west coast and in the Northeast while members of the Pseudo-nitzschia pseudodelicatissima-complex are common toxin producers in the Gulf of Mexico.
+However, there are multiple potential toxic species in each region and Pseudo-nitzschia cuspidata has resulted in at least one (1) west coast and one (1) Bay of Fundy closure.

+Acute exposure to domoic acid can cause nausea, diarrhea, headaches, confusion/disorientation, seizures, and most severely, permanent short-term memory loss, coma, or death (Lefebvre and Robertson 2010, Shumway et al 2018).
+Onset of these symptoms can occur within 24 to 48 hours of consumption (Perl et al 1990, Grattan et al 2016).
+The effects of chronic, low-level exposure to domoic acid through shellfish consumption are still being studied, but potential impacts include impairment of fetal development, memory deficits, and kidney damage (Grattan et al. 2018 and Funk et al. 2014).

+The factors which influence domoic acid production are not well understood but may include irradiance levels, photoperiod length, salinity, trace metals including iron and copper, the presence of marine bacteria, and decreased or halting cellular growth (Doucette et al. 2008, Lelong et al. 2014, Cusack et al. 2002).
+Nutrient limitations are suggested to influence species diversity which, at times, may favor toxin-producing species but studies are also underway to determine if nutrient limitations may influence domoic acid production (Thorel et al. 2017).

 Blooms of Pseudo-nitzschia are of varying intensity, duration and extent.
-During a 1991-1992 incident in Washington and a 2015 event on the west coast from Washington to California, high toxin levels persisted for several months (Liston, 1994; McCabe et al. 2016).
-There was also an extensive event in the Northeast from Maine to Rhode Island in 2016, with different regions showing varying toxicity and species dominance within the bloom.
+During a 1991-1992 incident in Washington and a 2015 event on the west coast from Washington to California, high toxin levels persisted for several years (Liston, 1994; McCabe et al. 2016).
+There was also an extensive event in the Northeast from Maine to Rhode Island in 2016, with different regions showing varying toxicity and species dominance within the event.
 The event started in late September in eastern Maine and ended in October; however, Rhode Island experienced another bloom in February of 2017.
-The NSSP Model Ordinance requires that growing areas be placed in the closed status when the domoic acid concentration is equal to or exceeds 20 parts per million raw shellfish.